 OH WHAT FUN! at Lake Nona

-OH WHAT FUN! is a premiere Christmas party event in Lake Nona, one of the newest Christmas activities in Orlando.
+OH WHAT FUN! is a premiere Christmas party event in Lake Nona, one of the newest Central Florida Christmas activities.

 Featured events include an open-air ice skating rink surrounded by Christmas trees and twinkling lights!
-A mailbox is even available to mail wish lists to Santa during your time spend in Orlando at Christmas.
+A mailbox is even available to mail wish lists to Santa during your trip to Orlando in winter.